 |Final Report (Y3)||December 31 of Year 3||N/A|

 A Field Research Grant may be renewed two times for a total of three years of support.
-Following the expenditure of all funds and submission of Final Reports at the end of the third year of the award program, grant recipients must wait at least one full calendar year before they are eligible to apply for a new award.
-For example, if all funds have been expended and all reporting requirements have been met in December 2015 (year 3), the earliest an applicant may reapply is in October 2017, with 2016 as the hiatus year.
+Following the expenditure of all funds and submission of final reports at the end of the third year of the award program, grant recipients must wait at least one full calendar year before they are eligible to apply for a new award.
+For example, if all funds have been expended and all reporting requirements have been met in December 2018 (year 3), the earliest an applicant may reapply is in October 2020, with 2019 as the hiatus year.

-Often it is not possible for a Center or Institute to submit a Final Report for Year 3 until after December due to student travel schedules and/or other administrative considerations.
+Often it is not possible for a Center or Institute to submit a final report for Year 3 until after December due to student travel schedules and/or other administrative considerations.
 In such cases, an extension of the final reporting deadline to April 1 of the following year will be granted upon request.
-Please be aware, however, that such an extension would delay eligibility for any subsequent grants by one full year due to the Foundation’s hiatus requirement.
-In the example cited, if a final report is submitted in April 2016, eligibility would be delayed until October 2018, with 2017 as the calendar year hiatus.

 All narrative reports must include, but need not be limited to, the following: